Department of Career Technical Education & Professional Studies

 FCS 457 Advanced Child Development II (Ages 3 through 5) (3)

 Study of biological and environmental influences on development from toddlerhood through age five.
 Examine theories, research, the family context, school context, and the impact of diverse family experiences.
+Requires 15 hours in an approved childcare facility (working with children).

 FCS 458 Research and Statistical Methods in FCS (3)